duckduckgo/duckduckhack-docs/duckduckhack/welcome/setup-dev-environment.md

 ![https://vimeo.com/132712266](https://talsraviv.gitbooks.io/duckduckhackdocs/content/duckduckhack/assets/screencast_environment-setup.jpg)

-## 1. Fork the Spice Repository on Github.com
+## 1. Sign Up for Github.com

-### Sign up for a GitHub Account

 *Already have a GitHub Account?
 Perfect, move to the next step.*

-GitHub is a well known, popular tool that many individuals and companies use to save their code.
-Many open-source projects (such as DuckDuckHack) are hosted on GitHub and anyone with an account can contribute.
-GitHub is a great tool that you will likely be using long after this tutorial.
+Git is a tool that allows many people to collaborate on one codebase.
+GitHub is a popular site for groups to host Git repositories.
+If this is your first time using Git and GitHub, we've created an [overview of how you'll use Git](https://talsraviv.gitbooks.io/duckduckhackdocs/content/duckduckhack/resources/git-workflow.html) to contribute to DuckDuckHack.

-To get started, let's sign up:
+To get started, let's sign up for GitHub:

 1. Go to https://github.com/join and enter the required information, then click "**Create an Account**"
 2. Click "**Finish Signup**" to continue with a **Free** GitHub account.

-## 2. Fork the DuckDuckGo environment on Codio.com
+## 2. Set Up Your DuckDuckGo Environment on Codio.com

+Aside from the Instant Answer code files, we need a machine that can *run and test* these files.
+We use Codio.com as a very convenient way to help contributors set up a fresh, ready-to-run environment in a matter of clicks.

 ### Sign up for a Codio Account